-The Department of Juvenile Services and the Department of Human Services Standards and Licensing Procedures for Care of Children, define the social worker as having the responsibility for screening applications; serving as the liaison with the family and community while the youth is in residence; providing casework service for the child; and helping to plan for the child's discharge and aftercare.
+The Department of Juvenile Services and the Department of Human Services Standards and Licensing Procedures for Care of Children, define the social worker as having the responsibility for screening applications; serving as the liaison with the family and community; providing casework service for the child; and helping to plan for the child's discharge and aftercare.
 In addition, the social worker coordinates the planning, treatment, and staffing for individual children.
 Note: These types of services are considered case management and should be reported under Direct Child Services.